ginomessmer/x-azure-functions-filter-http-issue/README.md

 If you take a look into `FunctionsFilterHttpIssue.Filter.BannedNameAttribute`, you’ll notice it throws an ArgumentException when ever the client passes a banned name (that is part of the BannedNames array).
 If we were about to translate it into common HTTP terms, that would be a 403 - Forbidden for instance, right?

 However, there’s no way for us to pass any status codes back to the runtime.
-The runtime interprets all exceptions in our Function as 500 - Internal Server Error, though that’s not entirely right in this case.
-It’s just an invalid request.
+The runtime interprets all exceptions in our Function as 500 - Internal Server Error, though that’s not entirely right in this case in theory.
+It’s just an invalid request in this aspect.